 It is common for people to accidentally forget their court date and time.
-Sometimes people get busy or are simply fearful about the outcome of their case and try to ignore the charge, hoping it will go away.
+Sometimes people have a medical emergency, vehicle breakdowns, family obligations, or are simply fearful about the outcome of their case and try to ignore the charge, hoping it will go away.
 Unfortunately, this can be a mistake in misdemeanor and felony criminal cases in Virginia.
 Courts may issue what is called a "Capias" or Warrant of Arrest for Failure to Appear (FTA).
 This results in the person facing exposure to a new charge and being re-arrested.
 They now face prosecution on multiple criminal counts.

-If a person was originally charged with a traffic/criminal misdemeanor, the person may be tried in their absence or a Capias for Failure to Appear will be issued.
+If a person was originally charged with a traffic/criminal misdemeanor, three different things may happen.
+First, the person may be tried in their absence.
 If the person is tried in their absence and found guilty, an appeal or Motion to Rehear the case may be filed.
 In General District Court, an appeal may be filed within ten (10) calendar days and a Motion to Rehear the Case may be filed within sixty (60) days.

 You may check the status of your criminal or traffic charge at the Virginia Court Case Information database.
 Enter the correct county where the charge was filed and the name of the defendant as it is exactly spelled on the Uniform Summons or Warrant of Arrest.
 The information on the website will tell you if the person was found guilty in their absence or a Capias for Faillure to Appear was issued.
 If you cannot understand the information or it is unclear, the law office advises you to contact a lawyer to interpret the case details.

 The Bonding Company that posted bond with the court for your release and the Supervised Release Counselor will need to be notified of the status of the missed court date (if applicable to your case).
 Any contact with the police may result in arrest on the pending Failure to Appear warrant.
 Please read the Fairfax County General District Court advisement notice about missed court dates.